namesys-eth/ccip2-eth-resources/docs/GUIDE.md

 ## Step 3

 Choose a domain that you wish to set records for by clicking on `EDIT`.
 You can only set records for domains that you **OWN**.
-Upon clicking on `EDIT`, you will see the current records and status of your selected domain in the preview panel.
+Upon clicking on `EDIT`, you will see the current records and status of your selected domain in the Preview Panel.

 &nbsp;
 <img src="https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/guide/Preview.png" width="500">